 MANOJ KAMPS (Sri Lanka, 1988) held the coveted post of Junior Fellow in Orchestral Conducting at the Royal Northern College of Music in Manchester from 2015-2017.
 During this time he worked with the BBC Philharmonic, Royal Liverpool Philharmonic, Hallé Orchestra and Manchester Camerata, studying with Sir Mark Elder, Clark Rundell and Mark Heron.

-He has conducted at the Festival d’Aix-en-Provence, Dutch Touring Opera, Ulster Orchestra, Gulbenkian Orchestra, Asko|Schönberg Ensemble, Manchester Camerata, Ludwig, Dutch National Opera Academy, Netherlands Chamber Choir, Cappella Amsterdam, Netherlands Radio Choir, Silbersee/VocaalLAB and the Tokyo Telemann Chamber Orchestra.
+Manoj has conducted, amongst other things, a new chamber opera Be With Me Now at the Festival d’Aix-en-Provence, a new production of The Fairy Queen for Dutch Touring Opera, Side by Side at Ulster Orchestra, Carte Blanche featuring music by Vivier with Cappella Amsterdam, Connect with Asko|Schönberg Ensemble and projects with Dutch National Opera Academy, Netherlands Chamber Choir, Gulbenkian Orchestra, Netherlands Radio Choir, Silbersee/VocaalLAB and Tokyo Telemann Chamber Orchestra.

 For an audiovisual impression of Manoj’s work, please have a look at the Media section of this website.

-Last updated in August 2017
+Last updated in November 2017